mweagle/Sparta/content/docs/application/environments/index.md

 Each time you run `provision` with a unique `--tags` value, a new CloudFormation stack will be created.

-*NOTE*: This isn't something suitable for production, since there could be multiple `BuildTags`.
+*NOTE*: This isn't something suitable for production use as there could be multiple `BuildTags` values.

 ## Enforcing Environments

-The final step is to add the environment name as a Stack Output.
-To annotate the stack with the output value, we'll register a [ServiceDecorator](https://godoc.org/github.com/mweagle/Sparta#ServiceDecoratorHook) and use the same conditional compilation support to compile the proper version.
+The final requirement is to add the environment name as a Stack Output.
+To annotate the stack with the output value, we'll register a [ServiceDecorator](https://godoc.org/github.com/mweagle/Sparta#ServiceDecoratorHook) and use the same conditional compilation support to compile the environment-specific version.

 The _main.go_ source file registers the workflow hook via: